- Why Choose Us?

 16-19 Bursaries replace the Education Maintenance Allowance (EMA) for young people in 16-19 education.
 Funding to provide bursaries will be allocated directly to schools and other 16-19 education providers on an annual basis and they will be expected to administer the allocation of this funding.
 Schools will have a duty to provide bursaries to students who are identified as most vulnerable at a specified rate but have discretion over allocating funding to other students depending on their individual needs.

-This policy refers to the detailed guidance given in the YPLA document ‘16-19 Bursary Fund – Guide for 2019/20’
+This policy refers to the detailed guidance given in the Young People’s Learning Agency (YPLA) document ‘16-19 Bursary Fund – Guide for 2021/2022’

 • To support access to post-16 education where there are financial barriers to continued learning.